vegaprotocol/specs/protocol/0031-ETHB-ethereum_bridge_spec.md

 ```

-### Whitelisting and Blacklisting
+### Allow-listing and Block-listing
 The ERC20 contract, and any other contract that represents an asset class rather than an individual asset, will maintain a whitelist of assets that can and cannot be deposited.
-Only whitelisted assets can be deposited.
+Only allow listed assets can be deposited.
-* An asset that is on the whitelist can be withdrawn and deposited
+* An asset that is on the allowed list can be withdrawn and deposited
-* An asset that is not on the whitelist can be withdrawn but not deposited
+* An asset that is not on the allowed list can be withdrawn but not deposited

-#### Whitelisting
+#### Allow-listing
-Whitelisting an asset occurs through a governance decision on the Vega chain.
+Allow listing an asset occurs through a governance decision on the Vega chain.
 Eventually a user will be in possession of a bundle of signatures that they will send to the smart contract, along with the contact address of the asset to be whitelisted.
 After this has been accepted on the Ethereum chain, events for that asset will start being sent through to nodes via the Event Bus.

-The list of assets that are whitelisted could be inferred by looking through the chain at asset-related governance decisions, but the duty of storing the whitelist is with the Ethereum bridge smart contract, which stores the list on the ethereum chain.
-This list is also available through watching for the `asset whitelisted` event raised by the smart contract.
+The list of assets that are allow listed could be inferred by looking through the chain at asset-related governance decisions, but the duty of storing the allowed list is with the Ethereum bridge smart contract, which stores the list on the ethereum chain.
+This list is also available through watching for the `list_asset` event raised by the smart contract.

-#### Blacklisting
+#### Block-listing
-Blacklisting is simply removing an asset from the whitelist
+Block listing is simply removing an asset from the whitelist via the `remove_asset` function.

 # Network Parameters